 - Fixed porcelain interdental addition: this is also a gum-like composite resin or porcelain that is added to dental bridgework or dental crowns to hide the unnecessary gaps between the gum and the tooth restoration.

 - Tooth bone grafting: in the case of an extreme bone loss in the jaw or if your dentist has informed you that you have an insufficient bone in your jaw for dental implants, highly recommended option is bone grafting.
-Your dentist would test your jawbone and evaluate the quality and quantity of your jaw bone using some special devices.
+Your dentist office near me would test your jawbone and evaluate the quality and quantity of your jaw bone using some special devices.
 But if there isn’t enough bone the dentist would recommend bone grafting.
 Bone grafting involved taking a small amount of bone from other parts of your body and grafting it into the jawbone.

 For more information on tooth loss and bone loss, kindly contact any of our professional emergency dentist.